jazzminewang/personalsite/content/post/progress.md

 _This is a living rough draft; it currently represents a very particular view of the world, and I'd love for it to be shored up as a fuller curriculum, possibly under different organizing taxonomies_.
 The vision is for this document to evolve into a wiki of 'pointers' pointing to others' work on these topics, starting with more thorough literature reviews on specific questions.
 Also - please suggest alternative taxonomies for organizing research on progress.
 If you'd like to join the discussion and/or work directly on these questions (inspired by an extra-institutional format like [Credibility Coalition](https://credibilitycoalition.org/)), join this [Slack](https://join.slack.com/t/progressstudies/shared_invite/enQtNzQ1OTUyMzcxOTIzLWI2M2ZhYTJjN2E0ZDQ1YTJhY2E5OTE4ZjI5NDUyNDUyZmY0Y2Q3MDY5NWM1MDUxYTM3N2Y2NDdhNTVjZjM4NzM) 😊.

 Also - folks have pointed out that I am referencing material inconsistently (eg missing 'et. al's where appropriate) - will fix this in the next pass!

+*Nov 2 2019: I apologize for the incorrect citing here, I haven't had time to fix it -- I've also received tons of excellent feedback to this post, which I haven't incorporated yet.

 ## Organizing framework